jbmokuz/pocket-monster-of-the-week/README.md

 * Gem - Deals 1 extra harm on hit and is consumed
 * Mail - A letter

-Pokemon do not start with an item, unless there playbook states that they do.
+Pokemon do not start with an item, unless their playbook states that they do.

 ## Misc Character creation